- Take the Menopause Quiz

 The National Osteoporosis Foundation guidelines state that all postmenopausal women below age 65 who have risk factors for osteoporosis or medical conditions associated with osteoporosis and all women aged 65 and older should consider bone density testing.

 High risk factors for osteoporosis include:

-- early menopause or surgical absence of ovaries;
+- early spontaneous menopause or surgical menopause secondary to removal of the ovaries;

 - family members with osteoporosis and related bone fractures;

-- over-active thyroid gland (hyperthyroidism), previous or current anorexia nervosa or bulimia;
+- previous or current anorexia nervosa or bulimia;

 - Asian or Northern European descent;

-- any condition associated with poor absorption of calcium or vitamin D;
+- conditions associated with poor absorption of calcium or vitamin D;

 - problems with missed menstrual periods.